10 Lead Generation and Prospecting Tips for Salespeople

 4. Develop a lead generation calendar

-5. Act like a sound financial manager with your tactics
+5. Act as a sound financial manager with your portfolio tactics

 6. Define your goals for lead generation